 The department serves as the archives for the schools of the Columbia University Irving Medical Center:

 - College of Physicians & Surgeons (1767)

 - College of Dental Medicine (formerly the School of Dental & Oral Surgery) (1916)

 - Some records of the defunct College of Pharmaceutical Sciences, founded in 1829 as the College of Pharmacy, even though it was never part of the Medical Center.

 Archives & Special Collections also has substantial records of Presbyterian Hospital (1868-1997), now New York-Presbyterian Hospital, the medical school's main teaching hospital since 1911, and the hospitals that merged with it including Babies Hospital (now Children's Hospital) and the Neurological Institute of New York.

-The department houses a 27,000 volume rare book library in the history of the health sciences dating from the 15th into the 20th century and holds all serials printed before 1876 and all books printed through 1922.
+The department houses a 27,000 volume rare book library in the history of the health sciences dating from the 15th into the 20th century and holds the library's serials printed before 1876 and books printed through 1922.
 Other outstanding collections include the Auchincloss Florence Nightingale Collection, the Freud Library, the Hyman Collection in the History of Anesthesiology, and the Webster Library of Plastic Surgery.